- CJEB Faculty & Staff

 Research is generally initiated and carried out by core faculty, typically on an individual basis but at times also with colleagues.
 CJEB may provide financial and administrative support as needed.

-Merit E. Janow's research on financial regulatory reform as well as international trade and investment has continued to be in high demand.
-In 2011-2012 she has spoken to corporate, academic, and policy audiences in the United States, Japan, Europe, and the People's Republic of China on topics including financial regulatory reform in the United States, developments in international trade and investment, comparing Chinese and Japanese industrial policies, and corporate governance issues.
+Merit E. Janow, appointed dean of the School of International and Public Affairs (SIPA) in 2013, researches financial regulatory reform as well as international trade and investment.
+Over the past year, she has spoken to international corporate, academic, and policy audiences on topics including financial regulatory reform in the United States, developments in international trade and investment, comparing Chinese and Japanese industrial policies, and corporate governance issues.
+As dean, she also has initiated a number of new initiatives around the intersection of technology and policy, the development of sound capital markets, and global urban policies.
 She is continuing a research project on China that focuses on sources of tension and opportunity in China’s external economic relations.

 Curtis J. Milhaupt has coauthored or edited eight books, including most recently, Regulating the Visible Hand?
 The Institutional Implications of Chinese State Capitalism (Oxford University Press 2016).
 He is also preparing an analysis of changes to Japan’s corporate governance environment.